-In fact, it could be stress that is causing a lack of performance or focus in your job, sports, fitness levels, and even relationships.
-Whether we call it over-training or being over-stressed, what it primarily comes down to is lack of recovery.
-Having discipline to rest and be engaged, and being self-aware enough to know you need to actively pursue recovery are the keys to dealing with stress, anxiety and the performance drops it can cause.
+In fact, it could be stress that is causing a lack of performance or focus in your job, sports, fitness levels and even relationships.
+Whether we call it overtraining or being over-stressed, what it primarily comes down to is lack of recovery.
+Having discipline to rest and be engaged, and being self-aware enough to know you need to pursue recovery are the keys to dealing with stress, anxiety and the performance drops it can cause.

 Stress comes from everywhere and is not a bad thing in certain doses.
-Stress helps us focus on the little things and puts us in a 'fight or flight response' when situations get serious.
-It is our survival tool – it helps us perform in competition as well as survival.
-Let's face it: life is a competition for survival, so it is important to understand what happens to us physiologically when we are stressed and anxious.
+Stress helps us focus on the little things and puts us in a 'fight-or-flight response' when situations get serious.
+It is our survival tool; it helps us perform in competition as well as survival.
+Let's face it: Life is a competition for survival, so it is important to understand what happens to us physiologically when we are stressed and anxious.
 And yes, you can accumulate too much stress and see physiological and psychological issues start to form.

-This is anxiety as defined by the MedicalNewToday.com: 'Anxiety – a generally used term for nervousness, fear, apprehension and worry.'
-Anxiety is quite normal if you are taking a test and may manifest itself with butterflies, sweaty palms, cold hands.
-Anxiety is considered a problem when it interferes with your ability to sleep, performance, or just function as normal and just cannot seem to 'turn your brain off."
+This is anxiety as defined by the MedicalNewToday.com: "Anxiety -- a generally used term for nervousness, fear, apprehension and worry."
+Anxiety is quite normal if you are taking a test and may manifest itself with butterflies, sweaty palms and cold hands.
+Anxiety is considered a problem when it interferes with your ability to sleep, perform, function as normal and just cannot seem to "turn your brain off."

 Name It and Tame It

-The next time you have a feeling of anxiousness, stress, or general uneasiness, give it a name.
-For instance, prior to giving a presentation to a group of people, I am always nervous complete with butterflies and sweaty palms, I call it 'pre-game jitters.'
-The act of simply giving that stress response a name actually does reduce some of the nervousness.
-Breathing deeply helps too.
+The next time you have a feeling of anxiousness, stress or general uneasiness, give it a name.
+For instance, prior to giving a presentation to a group of people, I am always nervous.
+I call it "pregame jitters."
+The act of simply giving that stress response a name actually reduces some of the nervousness.
+Breathing deeply helps, too.

-Some of the best advice I have ever received when having to perform under stress during SEAL training (post-BUDS) was to breathe.
-Take a deep breath (full inhale) pause for a second and slowly exhale.
-Repeat several times if needed, but usually it just requires one to help you gather your focus and get a job done.
+Some of the best advice I have ever received when having to perform under stress during SEAL training (post-BUD/S) was to breathe.
+Take a deep breath (full inhale), pause for a second and slowly exhale.
+Repeat several times, if needed, but usually it just requires one to help you gather your focus and get a job done.

 Make a List

 If your brain cannot shut off at the end of the day because you keep thinking about everything you have to do tomorrow, make a list.
-Write everything down in a notebook (keep one by the bed) that is on your mind and title the page – TO DO LIST TOMORROW.
+Write everything down in a notebook (keep one by the bed) that is on your mind and title the page -- to-do list tomorrow.
 This will help organize the thoughts in your head and reduce the obtrusive ones from popping up out of nowhere when you are trying to sleep.

-What was your best moment on the field, at work, on a test, or at even at home?
-Take yourself back to those moments and think about that 'pick 6 touchdown in overtime' or a 'walk-off homerun' or an A+ on a final exam!
+What was your best moment on the field, at work, on a test or at even at home?
+Take yourself back to those moments and think about that "pick-six touchdown in overtime" or a "walk-off home run" or an A+ on a final exam.
 Whatever you have excelled at, go to that moment.
-Remember how it made you feel – slapping high fives and hearing the crowd cheer.
+Remember how it made you feel when slapping high-fives and hearing the crowd cheer.
 Take it all in.
-Give it a name like game time, bust it, or let's do this.
+Give it a name like game time, bust it or let's do this.
 Put yourself in that state of performance.